 The mode choice model was also applied to a large-scale, real-world scenario.
 We used the area of Zurich, Switzerland, for this application, which has about 1 million inhabitants.
-The following paragraphes only give a shortened and simplified description of the scenario to limit the length of this paper.
+The following paragraphs give a simplified description of the scenario to limit the length of this paper.
 A full description of the scenario can be found in (24).